-The Caddy is compatible with the Keyfit infant car seats made by Chicco.
-We tested ours with the Chicco Keyfit 30, an award-winning seat from our infant car seat review.
+The Caddy is compatible with the Keyfit infant car seats by Chicco; we tested with the Chicco Keyfit 30, an award-winning seat.

-This frame requires no removal of any parts, and there are no adapters needed, which saves money and complexity of the attachment or parts you need to manage.
-The attachment of the seat is easy and only requires resting the seat into the frame and pressing down gently to ensure connection.
-It isn't as easy as the Bugaboo options where the seat almost installs itself, but it is pretty darn easy, cannot be done wrong, and we never thought we had it connected when it wasn't.
+This frame requires no part removal, and there are no adapters which saves money and decreases what you need to manage.
+The attachment of the carrier is simple and requires resting the seat on the frame and pressing down gently to ensure connection.
+It is super easy, cannot be done wrong, and we never thought it was connected when it wasn't.

 Weight and Folded Size

+The Caddy is ultra-light and relatively small when folded.
 Frame strollers are traditionally designed to be lightweight and easy to transport, and the Caddy is no exception.
-It earned a 9 of 10 for Weight and Folded Size, tying with the other frame stroller options in the group.

-The frame on this stroller flexes enough that it impacts the ability to push the stroller because the front wheels rise slightly off the ground.
-It is still nicer than the Baby Trend Snap-N-Go, but not by much.
-This product's design is primarily for flat and hard surfaces.
-It has trouble with grass and gravel, and you don't want to take it off road unless it is an absolute necessity.
+The frame flexes enough that it impacts the ability to push the stroller because the front wheels rise slightly off the ground, but it is nicer than some of the frame competition.
+This product's design is primarily for flat and hard surfaces, and it has trouble with grass and gravel.
+You don't want to take it off-road unless it is absolutely necessary.

 Ease of Use

-The Caddy has some trouble with ease of use, primarily because by design it is missing some of the key components that encompass this metric, like a canopy for instance.
+The Caddy struggles with ease of use because, by design, it is missing some key components that encompass this metric, like a canopy.

-The Chicco Caddy has a large storage bin that held out extra-large diaper bag inside.
-There is access from the front and back, but no access from the sides.
-Because the car seat fits over the top of the storage bin, it is almost easier to put your items in before attaching the car seat and then only removing what you need from the basket a little at a time.
-Access is still better on this product than that of the Graco SnugRider Elite, a competing frame stroller.
-The maximum allowable weight for the bin is 10 pounds, which is average for the group and better than either Bugaboo product, but nowhere near the same playing field as the 25-30 pound maximum found in the UPPAbaby options.
+The Chicco Caddy has a large storage bin that held our extra-large diaper bag with access from the front and back.
+Because the car seat fits over the top of the basket, it is easier to put your items in before attaching the seat and then only removing what you need from the basket a little at a time.
+The maximum allowable weight is 10 lbs.

-The parent console will allow for three more pounds of supplies, but the shallow cup holders and the tiny tray will not hold much of anything anyway, possibly keys and your phone.
-We don't recommend parents use the cup holders for beverages as most of the items we tested fell out of the cup holders while strolling.
+The parent console holds three more pounds, but the shallow cup holders and the tiny tray won't hold much.
+We don't recommend parents use the cup holders as most of the items we tested fell out while strolling.

-The Caddy doesn't have any fabric components save for the storage bin.
-The basket is made up of a combination of finely woven canvas for the lower parts and a mesh material for the top portion so you can see inside.
-Neither material is anything to write home about, but they seems sturdy enough for the limited lifespan of this product, and we weren't able to snag either part during testing.
+The Caddy doesn't have any fabric components besides the storage bin.
+The basket is a combination of finely woven canvas for the lower parts and mesh material for the top.
+The materials seem sturdy enough for the limited lifespan, and we weren't able to snag anything during testing.

-The frame is metal with plastic components, and while the parts appear to be nice enough, there is a general flex and rickety feeling to the frame that makes it feel like it's missing a screw somewhere when it isn't.
-Because there are plastic parts that don't come together well and the fabric on the basket has some loose threads, the overall fit and finish isn't impressive and looks relatively sloppy compared to most of the competition.
+The frame is metal with plastic components, and while the parts appear nice enough, there is a general flex and rickety feeling to the frame.
+Because there are plastic parts that don't come together well and the fabric on the basket has some loose threads, the overall fit and finish aren't impressive.

 — Juliet Spurrier, MD & BabyGearLab Team